JelleBruisten/angular-heatmap/README.md

 Don't forget to unsubscribe from subscriptions, and if you want to stop all event listeners just call service.stop()
 ```
   ngOnDestroy() {

+    // only if you want to stop tracking of pointer events
     service.stop();

     if (this.currentHeatMapSubscription) {
       this.currentHeatMapSubscription.unsubscribe();
     }